Hard currency

 A gold coin is a form of hard currency whose value derives from its precious metal content, in contrast to fiat money, whose value rests on government decree and monetary policy, which makes it subject to inflation and debasement.

-In macroeconomics, hard currency, safe-haven currency, or strong currency is any globally traded currency that serves as a reliable and stable store of value.
-Factors contributing to a currency's hard status might include the stability and reliability of the respective state's legal and bureaucratic institutions, level of corruption, long-term stability of its purchasing power, the associated country's political and fiscal condition and outlook, and the policy posture of the issuing central bank.
+In macroeconomics, hard currency, sound money, safe-haven currency, or strong currency is any globally traded currency that serves as a reliable and stable store of value.
+Factors contributing to a currency's hard status might include its historical use as a money (such as gold or silver), or if it is a fiat currency, the stability and reliability of the respective state's legal and bureaucratic institutions, level of corruption, long-term stability of its purchasing power, the associated country's political and fiscal condition and outlook, and the policy posture of the issuing central bank.

 Safe haven currency is defined as a currency which behaves like a hedge for a reference portfolio of risky assets conditional on movements in global risk aversion.
 Conversely, a weak or soft currency is one which is expected to fluctuate erratically or depreciate against other currencies.
 Softness is typically the result of weak legal institutions and/or political or fiscal instability.
 Junk currency is even less trusted than soft currency, and has a very low currency value.
 Soft and junk currencies often suffer sharp falls in value.